 Peter: And smart, leggy brunettes. [like his wife]

-- In the Eclipse Phase sourcebook "Panopticon" includes a dialogue between two Firewall agents discussing the profile they've pulled together on a Cartel supplier including what kind of strangers he picks up at nightclubs.
+- The Eclipse Phase sourcebook "Panopticon" includes a dialogue between two Firewall agents discussing the profile they've pulled together on a Cartel supplier, including what kind of strangers he picks up at nightclubs.
 Though the only trait they mention is the fact that he's completely gay, even though some of his dates were sleeved in female bodies.

 - The second edition of the Hatoful Boyfriend guidebook has each dateable bird asked what his type is.
 Yuuya bluntly asks "Isn’t it nonsense to divide girls into types?" and most have similar non-answers, but Sakuya haughtily insists on someone with upper-class sensibilities (the heroine decidedly lacks those but can get him anyway) and Shuu just says "Ones who offer viscera that are as healthy as possible."